-(b) From the gray tile, n-1 light gray tiles attach on the right, using the bonds on the top and on the left.
-The assembly also goes around these new tiles counter-clockwise, until σ is reached and forced to detach.

-(d) Once tile t is attached, the final step is the detachment of the gray tile, followed by the detachment of the n-1 light gray tiles one after the other.
+- (a) Starting from the seed σ , n-1 tiles attach on the left, before a gray tile can be attached at the bottom. - (b) From the gray tile, n-1 light gray tiles attach on the right, using the bonds on the top and on the left.
+The assembly also goes around these new tiles counter-clockwise, until σ is reached. - (c) The initial tiles are removed by negative bonds of strength -2, and replaced by n new tiles until t is attached.
+The next step is the detachment of the gray tile, followed by the detachment of the n-1 light gray tiles one after the other.

-Figure 3: A possible evolution where the stable addition of one tile (marked t) can lead to n tiles detaching one after the other (black arrows), hence reducing the free energy by n.
+Figure 2: A possible evolution where the stable addition of one tile (marked t) can lead to n tiles detaching one after the other (black arrows), hence reducing the free energy by n.
 As usual, the strength of bonds is represented by the number of segments between tiles, slanted bonds indicating a negative strength.
 Note that this is only one among many possible evolutions, since there may be several cuts of strength lower than τ that can be removed.
 In particular, at the last step, all the gray and light gray tiles can detach as one unique big cut, which will in turn break into pieces.